 Few of the required services will be entirely private sector-driven under current conditions in Africa, though some may be assisted by capacity building for farmer organisations.
-There nearly always has to be some state role - if not in service provision, then in its regulation.29
+There nearly always has to be some state role - if not in service provision, then in its regulation.29 scale agricultural and agribusiness development.

-The upshot of all this is that, where state capacity is lacking, large-scale farms may still perform well, along with smallholder production of a few key export commodities, while the majority of smallholder systems languish.
-This is different from a pro-large scale bias, but the outcomes may not look that different.
+The upshot of all this is that, where state capacity is lacking, large-scale farms may still perform well, along with smallholder production of a few key export commodities, while the